Budget Reconciliation: The Basics

 In its annual budget resolution, Congress sets total spending, revenues, the surplus or deficit, and the public debt.
 The budget may also include reconciliation instructions.
 These instructions direct one or more committees to recommend changes to existing law to achieve specified changes in spending, revenues, deficits, and/or the debt limit.
-Instructed committees can comply with their targets by making changes to any of the programs under their jurisdiction.

 In the Senate, the resulting reconciliation bill incorporating those proposals is considered under expedited procedures that limit debate and amendments.
 Like the budget resolution, a reconciliation bill cannot be filibustered in the Senate and therefore needs only a simple majority to move to a final vote.
 However, there are limitations on the substance of what can be included in a reconciliation bill, although a 60-vote majority in the Senate can override any objections.

 Each instructed committee drafts recommendations for spending and/or revenue changes in a manner subject to its committee rules and the rules of the House.
 For example, the House rule on germaneness is enforceable in committees.
 In meeting its reconciliation instructions, a committee may choose to increase costs in some areas as well as reduce costs in others, so long as the net budgetary effect of a committee’s proposals complies with its instruction.